 Several key aspects of the cybersecurity framework have come to the foreground in the last several years.
-For example, the NIST Special Publication 800-207 on Zero-Trust, as well as agency and branch-specific endeavors.
+For example, the NIST Special Publication 800-207 on Zero-Trust detailing the ‘Tenets of ZT', as well as agency and branch-specific endeavors.
 In April of 2021, the White House released an Industrial Control Systems Cybersecurity Initiative to improve critical infrastructure cybersecurity.
-In July of the same year, the White House published a National Security Memorandum that tasks several federal agencies with developing cybersecurity performance standards for critical infrastructure.
+In May of the same year, the White House published a National Security Memorandum EO 14028 that tasks federal oversight agencies with developing cybersecurity performance standards for critical infrastructure.
 However, the bottom line of these executive orders, memorandums and policies can be summarized into two key directives for all Federal entities:

 Go Beyond Zero Trust with VMware